Salesmen without Scruples: My Observations as a Loan Officer -- Part II

 Management told us to see the movie Boiler Room.
 After watching it I realized I had one up on Hollywood.
 I would make hundreds of calls a day working with two telephones, clenching a receiver in each fist.

-The new crew consisted of Rocco, an actor short-listed for a part on the Sopranos; Ed, a Russian kid fresh out of City College; the black guy with the Jewish surname—something like Sidney Greenstein—that I thought would be better suited for a line of men’s haberdashery.
-He called himself a lion of Judah.
+The new crew consisted of Rocco, an actor short-listed for a part on the Sopranos; Ed, a Russian kid fresh out of City College; a Black guy with a Jewish surname—something like Sidney Greenstein—that I thought would be better suited for a line of men’s haberdashery.
 Stan, the 40-something guy from Queens who lived with his mom.
 “No, my mom lives with me.”
 Norman, the former art gallery owner, who at 70 supplemented his social security in a fly-by-night free-for-all.

 First American held classes for the new recruits.
 A know-nothing know-it-all who tended bar for ten years answered all the questions while I kept my mouth shut, smirking at the cheap black suit he wore everyday with white socks.

 Our instructor was an English guy with a posh accent.
 Two weeks later, with classes over, they sacked him but kept his voice on the phone recording for the British air of legitimacy it offered.

 During our many breaks, I smoked cigarettes with Ed in front of the building.
 Most everyone smoked in the mortgage business.
 Ed’s favorite subject was Russian mobsters and Meyer Lansky, who he regarded as a folk-hero, a Jewish representation of America’s tough-guy tradition.

 Standing there smoking, I fixed on the Statue of Liberty across New York Harbor, my family’s first sight of America when they arrived at Ellis Island almost 100 years prior.
 Ed’s family immigrated on an Airbus via JFK—three generations for me; the first for him.